basho/basho_docs/source/languages/en/riakcs/cookbooks/Riak-CS-Release-Notes.md

 #### Changes

-- Changed the name of `gc_max_workers` to `gc.max_workers`, and lowered the default value from 5 to 2.
+- Changed the name of `gc_max_workers` to `gc.max_workers`, and lowered the default value from 5 to 2 to reduce the workload on the CS cluster.

 #### Deprecation Notice